uutzinger/Arduino_AFE44XX/Readme.md

 Urs Utzinger, May/June 2024

 ## Test Program
 A program to change the AFE settings was developed.
 It takes the following commands.
-For anexplanation look into the descriptions further below.
+For an explanation look into the descriptions further below.
 ```
  ================================================================================
  | AFE4490 Texas Instruments Analog Front End for Clinical 2CH Pulse Oximeter   |